IsaacLiraa/IsaacLiraa/README.md

 ### 😁 Daily Joke

 > **Joke of the Day:**
-> _Why do developers hate working in the kitchen?
-Too many 'forks' and 'branches.'_
+> _Why don’t developers like playing chess?
+They prefer to avoid the check and move straight to the code._

 <!--ENDS_HERE_QUOTE_CARD-->